-36.3.3 Professor
+36.3.3.
+Professor

-- 36.3.3.1 Written or translated or adapted six relatively original full length plays with the playwright's written statement(s), or a book and two professional projects or two textbooks and two professional projects, one textbook and four professional projects, done since last promotion, critically and positively evaluated by internal and external experts in the area; or - 36.3.3.2 Directing six full length plays with the director's written statement(s), or a book and two professional projects or two text books and two professional projects one text-book and four professional projects, done since last promotion, critically and positively evaluated by internal and external experts in the area; or - 36.3.3.3 Acting in ten full length plays as a leading actor, since last promotion, or a book and two professional projects or two text books and two professional projects, one textbook and four professional projects, since last promotion, which are critically and positively evaluated by internal and external experts in the area.
+- 36.3.3.1.
+Written or translated or adapted ten relatively original full length plays with the playwright's written statement(s), or a book and two professional projects or two textbooks and two professional projects, one textbook and four professional projects, done since last promotion, critically and positively evaluated by internal and external experts in the area; or - 36.3.3.2. directing ten full length plays with the director's written statement(s), or a book and two professional projects or two text books and two professional projects one text-book and four professional projects, done since last promotion, critically and positively evaluated by internal and external experts in the area; or; - 36.3.3.3 acting in ten full length plays as a leading actor, since last promotion, or a book and two professional projects or two text books and two professional projects, one textbook and four professional projects, since last promotion, which are critically and positively evaluated by internal and external experts in the area

 Article 37.
-Criteria for Appointment and Promotion of Professional Librarians, Technical Assistants and Museum Staff
+Criteria for Appointment and Promotion of Professional Librarians, Technical Assistants Artistic Experts and Museum Staff

-37.1 The provisions of this Legislation providing for the appointment and promotion of an academic staff shall apply to the appointment and promotion of professional librarians, technical assistants and museum staff provided they engage in teaching and/or research.
-Such professional librarians, technical assistants and museum staff who are considered as academic staff shall assume all the duties and responsibilities and enjoy the rights of an academic staff that include teaching and/or research in their areas of specialization.
+37.1.
+The provisions of this Legislation providing for the appointment and promotion of an academic staff shall apply to the appointment and promotion of professional librarians, technical assistants, artistic experts at the College of Performing and Visual Arts and museum staff provided they engage in teaching and/or research.
+Such professional librarians, technical assistants, artistic experts and museum staff who are considered as academic staff shall assume all the duties and responsibilities and enjoy the rights of an academic staff that include teaching and/or research in their areas of specialization.